-Enercon appointed Aditya Environmental Services Private Limited to conduct Rapid Environmental Impact Assessment Study, in the districts of Chitradurga and Gadag where the project activity of Enercon is located, to assess the impact of the project on the local environment
+Enercon appointed Aditya Environmental Services Private Limited to conduct Rapid Environmental Impact Assessment study to assess the impact of the project on the local environment.

-Environmental Impact Assessment (EIA) of this project is not an essential regulatory requirement, as it is not covered under the categories as described in EIA Notification of 1994 or the Amended Notification of
+Environmental Impact Assessment (EIA) of this project is not an essential regulatory requirement, as it is not covered under the categories as described in EIA Notification of 1994 or the Amended Notification of 2006.

-2006.
 However, Enercon conducted the EIA to study impacts on the environment resulting from the project activity.

 The EIA study included identification, prediction and evaluation of potential impacts of the CDM activities on air, water, noise, land, biological and socio-economic environment within the study area.
-The ambient air concentrations of Suspended Particulate Matter, Respirable Particulate Matter, Oxides of Nitrogen, Sulphur dioxide and Carbon Monoxide were monitored and were found under limits as specified by CPCB.
+The ambient air concentrations of Suspended Particulate Matter, respirable Particulate Matter, Oxides of Nitrogen, Sulphur dioxide and Carbon Monoxide were monitored and were found under limits as specified by CPCB.
 The noise levels were observed through out the study period and were found to be in the permissible range.
-Water quality monitoring studies were carried out for determination of physicochemical characteristics of bore wells.
+Water quality monitoring studies were carried out for determination of physiochemical characteristics of bore wells.
 The ph level of water was found to be under the specified limits.

-The study area represents part of Chitradurga and Gadag districts.
-The terrain comprises hilly areas which are sparingly populated, the hills are generally covered with shrubs and grass and trees are not found on the hilltops.
+The study area represents part of Chitradurga district.
+The terrain comprises hilly areas, which are sparingly populated, the hills are generally covered with shrubs and grass, and trees are not found on the hilltops.
 Moreover the project area doesn't fall under any protected land for wildlife and it has no adverse ecological impacts on the surroundings, flora and fauna found in the vicinity of the project area.
-The wind-farms do not effect the path of migratory birds.
+The wind-farms do not affect the path of migratory birds.